+Still, since the behaviour of the broadcast layer is bounded by a maximum delivery delay (D), the potential divergence is bounded and, as we prove next, always meet the \emph{bounded age consistency} property (see previous section).

-Figure~\ref{fig:agebound} illustrates some possible inconsistencies.
-It may occur that $t$ successfully ages (thus, is promised in the fast path) in some processes (within an interval of $D$), but does not in others.
-Further, in those processes where $t$ does not age successfully, its age may be fixed at different values (at distinct processes).
-Still, since the behaviour of the broadcast layer is bounded by a maximum delivery delay (D), the following lemma is satisfied.
+This is illustrated in Figure~\ref{fig:agebound}.
+It may occur that $t$ ages up to green (thus, promised in the fast path) in some correct processes, but only up to yellow in others.
+Or that $t$ ages up to yellow at some correct processes, but only up to red in others.
+Generalizing these examples, we can formulate and prove the following lemma.